 No employee shall use, possess, sell or distribute psychoactive substances on the job.
 Psychoactive substances include such drugs as marijuana, cocaine, amphetamines, barbiturates and heroin.

 No employee shall drink alcohol during duty time, on company property, or in a company vehicle.
-It is a violation of CAA policy for any safety-sensitive employee to come to work within 12 hours of drinking alcohol.
+It is a violation of CAA policy for any safety-sensitive employee to come to work within twelve (12) hours of drinking alcohol.

 No employee shall use any medication that could affect the safe performance of duties unless the AME/CAA has been informed of and has approved such use.